John Young (astronaut): Awards and honors

 While he served in the Navy, Young was awarded the Navy Astronaut Wings, Navy Distinguished Service Medal with a 5/16 inch star, and the Distinguished Flying Cross with two stars.
 During both his military and civilian career with NASA, he received the NASA Distinguished Service Medal (1969) with three oak leaf clusters, the NASA Exceptional Service Medal, the Congressional Space Medal of Honor, the NASA Space Flight Medal, the NASA Exceptional Engineering Achievement Medal, the NASA Outstanding Leadership Medal, and the NASA Exceptional Achievement Medal.

 In 1981, NASA and the developers of the Space Shuttle won the Collier Trophy, and the crews of STS-1 and STS-2 received special recognition.
 Young was inducted into the International Space Hall of Fame in 1982, along with nine other Gemini astronauts.
 In 1988 Young was inducted into the National Aviation Hall of Fame.
 Young, along with the other Gemini astronauts, was inducted into the second U.S. Astronaut Hall of Fame class in 1993.
 In 1995, he was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.
 In 2001, Young was inducted into the Georgia Aviation Hall of Fame.

 Young was awarded the Golden Plate Award of the American Academy of Achievement in 1993.
 In 2010, he was awarded the General James E. Hill Lifetime Space Achievement Award He received the Exceptional Engineering Achievement Award in 1985, and the American Astronautical Society Space Flight Award in 1993.
 In 1998, he received the Philip J. Klass Award for Lifetime Achievement.
-He was a fellow of the American Institute of Aeronautics and Astronautics (AIAA), the American Astronautical Society (AAS), and the Society of Experimental Test Pilots.
+He was a fellow of the American Institute of Aeronautics and Astronautics (AIAA), the American Astronautical Society (AAS), and the Society of Experimental Test Pilots (SETP).

 Florida State Road 423, a highway in Orlando and Kissimmee, Florida, is named John Young Parkway.
 John Young Elementary School, a school in the Orange County Public Schools, was named after him.
 The planetarium at the Orlando Science Center was named in his honor.

 Northrop Grumman announced in 2018 that the Cygnus spacecraft for Cygnus NG-10, their tenth cargo resupply mission to the International Space Station, would be named S.S.
 John Young.
 Cygnus NG-10 successfully launched on November 17, 2018, and concluded its mission on February 25, 2019.

 Asteroid 5362 Johnyoung was named after Young.